MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/solutions/portals/WebFileLog.md

 ---
-title: WebFileLog - Common Data Model | Microsoft Docs
+title: WebFileLog in portals - Common Data Model | Microsoft Docs
 description: A record of the download of a web file
 author: nenad1002
 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
-ms.date: 6/30/2020
+ms.date: 7/7/2020
 ms.author: nebanfic
 ---

-# Web File Log
+# Web File Log in portals

 A record of the download of a web file